Kdenn1/module18/README.md

 THEN I am able to successfully create, update, and delete users and thoughts in my database
 - WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+# Goal
+The goal is to be able to demonstrate the functionality of the code through insomnia \
+via a video demonstration that will be linked HERE.

+## Credits
+This project was created and submitted by Kaeden Wodke. https://github.com/Kdenn1